marginaltech/marginaltech.github.io/index.md

 Simple, but not easy.

 Like many things in life, the passage of time between (2) and (3) is crucial and under-appreciated.
-Innovation is cumulative.
+Innovation appears sudden from the outside, but is a compounding process on the inside.
 You can't buy your way straight to (3), although plenty of people will sell you that if you are buying.

 ### I help organisations elicit ends and execute means.